Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ### Assign a purchase to an existing customer

-Assign the current purchase to an registered customer.
+Assign the current purchase to a registered customer.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one product is added to the bill list, see [Select an offer](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md).
 - At least one customer is already registered, see [Register a customer](#register-a-customer).

 #### Procedure

-*Venduo POS > Sales > Select store and pay desk > Tab CASHPOINT*
+*Venduo POS > Sales > Tab CASHPOINT > Select store and pay desk*

 ![Cashpoint](../../Assets/Screenshots/POS/Sales/Cashpoint/Product.png "[Cashpoint]")